GovStackWorkingGroup/sandbox/docs/explore-stack/building-blocks/emulators.md

 ## Emulator Adaptor implementations:

-> [!IMPORTANT]
+{% hint style="warning" %}
->Adaptors are used to map existing APIs and functionality in a Digital Public Good into a format and scheme that is compatible with the GovStack API specifications.
+Adaptors are used to map existing APIs and functionality in a Digital Public Good into a format and scheme that is compatible with the GovStack API specifications.
->Adaptors may transform data formats (ie. XML to json), may transform URLs/protocols, or may be used to map GovStack APIs and data structures into sector-specific standards (ie. FHIR patient records).
+Adaptors may transform data formats (ie. XML to json), may transform URLs/protocols, or may be used to map GovStack APIs and data structures into sector-specific standards (ie. FHIR patient records).
->An adaptor (A) represents a candidate-specific solution to the delta between the API defined in the BB spec (GS) and the actual API (X) of candidate “X”.
+An adaptor (A) represents a candidate-specific solution to the delta between the API defined in the BB spec (GS) and the actual API (X) of candidate “X”.
 That’s A = GS - X .

-> [!NOTE]
+{% endhint %}

+{% hint style="info" %}
-> In a practical sense, an 'adaptor' can be compared to a waiter who translates client orders into requests for the chef.
+In a practical sense, an 'adaptor' can be compared to a waiter who translates client orders into requests for the chef.
 Likewise, in our scenario, an adaptor is utilized to facilitate the transformation of requests for the building blocks.
+{% endhint %}

 For comprehensive details on Adaptors, please refer to the official GovStack [specification](https://govstack.gitbook.io/specification/architecture-and-nonfunctional-requirements/6-onboarding#6.1-adapters).